nativescript-community/ui-image/README.md

 #### Clear everything from the cache
-Managing the caches in nativescript-image is done via the `ImagePipeline`.
+Managing the caches in @nativescript-community/ui-image is done via the `ImagePipeline`.
 In order to get the reference of the ImagePipeline simply call the `getImagePipeline()` function:

 ```
-var imageModuleModel = require("nativescript-image");
+var imageModuleModel = require("@nativescript-community/ui-image");

 var imagePipeLine = imageModuleModel.getImagePipeline();
 ```